-Many factors determine the amount and types of financial aid a student receives, including a needs assessment, individual circumstances, current debt load, and the availability of funds.
-To be considered for need-based aid, you complete the financial aid application process, providing financial information about yourself, your parents, and your spouse (if applicable).
+To be considered for federal loans beyond the tuition scholarship, you must complete the financial aid application process, providing financial information about yourself, your parents, and your spouse (if applicable).

-There are three basic types of financial aid:
+There are two basic types of financial aid:

 Financial Aid Eligibility

 Only U.S. citizens or permanent residents who have never defaulted on a student loan can receive financial aid.
 To be considered for financial aid, and to maintain the funds awarded to you, you must be in compliance with NYU School of Medicine’s Satisfactory Academic Progress Policy.